nauam/nauam.github.com/docs/en/user-guide/job-options.md

 Users supply options by typing in a value or selecting from a menu of choices.
 A validation pattern ensures input complies to the option requirement.
 Once chosen, the value chosen for the option is accessible to the commands called by the _Job_.

 Option choices can be modeled as a static set or from a dynamic source.
 Static choices can be modeled as a comma separated list in the _job_ definition.
 When option values must be dynamic, the _Job_ can be defined to use a URL to retrieve option data from an external source.
-Enabling _Jobs_ to access external sources via URL opens the door to integrating QW Control with other tools and incorporating their data into _Job_ workflows.
+Enabling _Jobs_ to access external sources via URL opens the door to integrating with other tools and incorporating their data into _Job_ workflows.

 ## Prompting the user